SUPScientist/Smart-Coasts/readme.md

 # Smart Coasts, OCN 479
 Welcome to Smart Coasts.
 This GitHub repository provides a supplement to the OCN 479 Canvas page and in-class activities.
 In particular, this repo will be used to provide code examples and getting started tips.
+This repo contains helpful information but it does not replace or supersede the Canvas page, so continue to check Canvas for important class information!

 ## Project Ideas
 In Fall 2022, we will attempt to build a low-cost bio-optical water quality sensor package for citizen/community science applications.
 Additional sensors and networks may be designed as well, according to student interest, time, and resources.
 Here are some relevant links:
 - Chlorophyll fluorometer, based on design described in *In situ Measurements of Phytoplankton Fluorescence Using Low Cost Electronics* by Leeuw et al. (2013). https://doi.org/10.3390/s130607872.